Gmail only: Upload encryption keys for client-side encryption

 Go to the web dashboard in a browser.

-Log in to the using the default Admin identities (Admin1 and Admin2).
+Log into the by using the default Admin identities (Admin1 and Admin2).

 Select the Google Workspace CSE (Client-side Encryption) service from the list of deployed services on the Service Management page.